 Firstly, once you have castled successfully, pat yourself on the back.
 You did it!
 You managed to get your king into a safer position, thus making it harder for your opponent to checkmate you.

 Now that you are castled, do not move pawns on the side that you have castled unnecessarily.
-Though you may need to neutralize an attack with pawns, keep in mind a castled side is not perfectly safe alone.
+You may need to neutralize an attack with pawns.
+But, keep in mind a castled side is not perfectly safe alone.

 Specifically, if you do not have enough pieces defending, your opponent may have opportunities to sacrifice their pieces in order to win the game.
 As shown in the game below, Emmanuel Lasker makes an amazing sacrifice known as the “Greek Gift sacrifice” on his opponent, Johann Hermann Bauer, in this game.